-NOTES TO THE FINANCIAL STATEMENTS - continued FOR THE YEAR ENDED 31 DECEMBER 2021
+NOTES TO THE FINANCIAL STATEMENTS - continued FOR THE YEAR ENDED 31 DECEMBER 2022

-23. RELATED PARTY DISCLOSURES
+22. RELATED PARTY DISCLOSURES

-Donations totalling £1,735 (2020:£7,650) were received from the trustees, annual fundraising event tickets /lot purchases totalling £125 (2020:£175) were also received from the trustees as well as membership subscriptions totalling £425 (2020: £700).
+Donations totalling £2,399 (2021:£1,735) were received from the trustees and senior management, annual fundraising event tickets /lot purchases totalling £9,925 (2021:£125) were also received from the trustees and senior management as well as membership subscriptions totalling £653 (2021: £425).
+In addition, £39,823 (net) was paid to a related party of a Trustee for rebranding services provided.
+The commercial rate for these services was estimated to be £54,167 (net).
 There were no other related party transactions.

-24. ULTIMATE CONTROLLING PARTY
+23. ULTIMATE CONTROLLING PARTY

-Salmon & Trout Conservation UK is run by the Trustees, who are appointed by the Company Members.
+Wild Fish Conservation is run by the Trustees, who are appointed by the Company Members.
 No individual member/trustee has overall control.

-25. LIABILITY OF MEMBERS
+24. LIABILITY OF MEMBERS

 The company does not have a share capital and is limited by guarantee.
 In the event of the company being wound up the maximum amount by which each member is liable to contribute is £1.
-There were 12 members at 31 December 2021 (2020 - 13 members).
+There were 16 members at 31 December 2022 (2021 - 12 members).